Gunde Jhallumandi: Plot

 Then Neelima realised her mistake that living with lies is a sin and decides to face Rajesh to find out the solution.
 Their college peers who are the members of lovers' association who were sympathetic to Rajesh try to arrange a patch up meet with them and they order Balu to support their love by uniting them.
 Balu is heartbroken to hear this but decides to help her for arranging a meeting with Rajesh.

-In the Golkonda Fort Neelima meets Rajesh, she is shocked to see Ajay and Raju who turns out to be his younger brother along with Rajesh.
+At the Golconda Fort, Neelima meets Rajesh, she is shocked to see Ajay and Raju who turns out to be his younger brother along with Rajesh.
 Then Ajay reveals it was a trap by him to bash Balu mentally and physically for standing against him in his village presidency and bashing his brother.
-After knowing that Balu has joined the same college where his brother was studying he came to the college to warn him but he observes the relationship between Neelima and Balu later when Neelima arrested Rajesh,Ajay comes to his rescue then he joined hands with him to get Neelima at any cost and decided to humiliate Balu.
+After knowing that Balu has joined the same college where his brother was studying he came to the college to warn him but he observes the relationship between Neelima and Balu later when Neelima arrested Rajesh, Ajay comes to his rescue then he joined hands with him to get Neelima at any cost and decided to humiliate Balu.

 Then the evil trio try to molest Neelima on thinking to make a concubine of them to humiliate Balu more.
 Meanwhile Balu is struggling with his self which says the entire circumstance was a lie.
 Then suddenly he hears all the conversations through the Fateh Darwaza and realised his instincts was right and hurriedly comes in rescue of her.
 Then Balu fights the trio and proposes her.

 Finally the film ends with Balu and Neelima exposing the plans of Rajesh and they unite.